Hivemapper/ground-truth/README.md

 ![High Precision GNSS Surveying Kit](https://user-images.githubusercontent.com/3408732/235258976-2a946c0e-120b-4695-b656-95fe8a9b875f.jpg)

+### Download dataset

+Once the dataset is complete it will be added here and available for public use.

 ### Can I use this data for my project?

 Yes, this is an open source dataset that Hivemapper is making available as a public good.
 If you like to add or suggest a modification please do so by opening a GitHub Issue.